Aukse5/SpotPhoenix/Documentation.md

 ### Environment configuration (.env)

 To run the Spot Phoenix application, the following environment variables need to be configured.
-These will be used by DefaultAzureCredential to authenticate with the Azure API and to establish a connection with the message broker.
+These will be used by DefaultAzureCredential to authenticate with the Azure API and to establish a connection with the Celery message broker.

 #### Azure Authentication
 AZURE_SUBSCRIPTION_ID=subscription-id-uuid